- 1 About Waddesdon Manor

-The Manor is now visited by over 350,000 guests every year who come here to admire the precious art collection or simply enjoy the beautiful gardens of the Estate and make it a fun day out for the entire family.
+The Manor is now visited by over 350,000 guests every year.
+Visitors come here to admire the precious art collection or simply enjoy the beautiful gardens of the Estate.

 The main attractions of Waddesdon Manor is the collection of the 18th century French paintings and decorative art pieces.